-The pressure of work and then balancing the home and work life, this applies to both the partner and then begins the game of expectations, blames, and a series of disappointments.
+The pressure of work and then balancing the home and work life applies to both the partner and then begins the game of expectations, blame, and a series of disappointments.
 Children witness the tough battle their parents are fighting daily just to bring them up but are they happy to see them struggling in such a manner?

 4.)
 No-help frustration